servo/servo.org/_posts/2025-09-01-this-month-in-servo.md

 We upgraded to **SpiderMonkey v140** (@jdm, #37077, #38563), as well as the **upstream Stylo** revision as of August 1, 2025.

+## Performance & Stability

+We fixed several panics this month, involving `IntersectionObserver` and missing stacking contexts (@mrobinson, #38473), unpaintable canvases and text (@gterzian, #38664), serializing the result of `Window.location` (@jdm, #38709), and navigations canceled before HTTP headers are received (@gterzian, #38739).

+We also fixed a number of performance pitfalls.
+The document rendering loop is now **throttled to 60 FPS** (@mrobinson, @Loirooriol, #38431), while animated images do less work when advancing the current frame (@mrobinson, #38857).
+In addition, elements with CSS images will not trigger page reflow until their image data is fully available (@coding-joedow, #38916).

+Finally, we made improvements to memory usage and binary size.
+Inline stylesheets are now deduplicated, which can have a significant impact on pages with **lots of form inputs or custom elements** with common styles (@coding-joedow, #38540).
+We also removed many unused pieces of the ICU library, **saving 16MB** from the final binary.

 ## Embedding

 Servo has declared a **Minimum Supported Rust Version** (1.85.0), and this is verified with every new pull request (@jschwe, #37152).